Our Way of Working

 Our Environment

-- We are a Sycol school- firmly focused on seeking solutions.
+• We are firmly focused on seeking solutions.
 We have developed systems within our setting to ensure that we are warm and welcoming both in the way we greet children, families and visitors and also in the environments we create.

-- There are safe spaces throughout school which children choose to go to if they are distressed.
-The library is a popular place.
+• There are safe spaces throughout school which children choose to go to if they are distressed.

 Quality First Teaching